 Chicago, or the Windy City, is a popular travel destination in the United States.
 People visit the city to attend sporting events or visit the countless historical and entertainment venues.
-People also visit because of the countless haunted places in Chicago.
+People also visit because of Chicago’s reputation as one of the most haunted cities in America.
 Below is a list of just a few of the city’s more remarkable haunted sites.

 Let’s explore some of the most haunted places in Chicago:

 Any tour of the most haunted places in Chicago worth going on includes a stop at the Red Lion Pub in Lincoln Park.
 The Red Lion Pub is home to countless ghosts that have been sighted on multiple occasions over the decades.

 Everyone from staff members, to patrons of the pub, to the city’s consummate ghost hunters has experienced an assortment of paranormal activity at the Red Lion.

 Some of the spirits people have witnessed at the location include a bearded man, a mentally challenged girl people call Sharon, a woman in 1920s attire, and a cowboy.

 People have said one ghost locks people at the pub in the bathroom stalls while others have witnessed plates fly out of the hands of servers.